ucla-imls-open-sci/spanconj/episodes/introduction.md

 Infinitive Form: The base form of the verb (e.g., "hablar" - to speak).
 Conjugated Forms: Modified forms of the verb to agree with the subject and indicate the tense (e.g., "yo hablo" - I speak, "tú hablas" - you speak).

+While you occasionally use the infinitive form, learning to create conjugated forms is essential to learning how to speak Spanish.
+Conjugated forms help you express different moods and periods of time during which actions are performed.

 ## The three types of verb endings

 In Spanish, verbs have 3 types of endings: